-What temperature should my Boiler be set at?
+What temperature should my boiler be set at?

 Boilers come in all shapes and sizes, with lots of features or just a few.
 If you want to know what temperature should a condensing boiler be set at, or any kind of boiler, this guide will give you a good idea.